astraload/meteor-apm-client/README.md

 ### Error Tracking

-Kadira comes with built in error tracking solution for Meteor apps.
+APM comes with built in error tracking solution for Meteor apps.
 It has been enabled by default.
-For more information, please visit our [docs](http://support.kadira.io/knowledgebase/topics/62637-error-tracking) on [error tracking](http://support.kadira.io/knowledgebase/topics/62637-error-tracking).
+'webClientEndpoint' option lets you set different endpoints for server and web clients.

 ### More information

-Check out [Kadira Academy](https://kadira.io/academy) for more information and improve your app with Kadira.
+Check out the [Meteor APM Guide](http://galaxy-guide.meteor.com/apm-getting-started.html) for more information and improve your app with Meteor APM.